Getting A Full Body Massage | 3 Asian Techniques To Help You Restore Energy

 It is hard to tell whichever is best as it depends on your fancy, but I like them all.

 Check them out and let me know which one you like best.

 3 Asian Body Massages – What´s The Difference?

 Abhyanga Full Body Massage – An Indian Technique

 A proper Ayurvedic detox program always begins with an Abhyanga massage.
-Reason being, the toxic accumulation in the body is the main cause of many health problems and Abhyanga massage acts as a lubricator to open the body channels and makes it easier to eliminate the toxins.
+It is believed that toxic accumulation in the body is the main cause of many health problems, and Abhyanga massage acts as a lubricator to open your body channels and facilitates the elimination of bad toxins.

-Among the many benefits, the massage;
+Among the many benefits, of the Abhyanga massage;

 - Induces good sleep.